briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 ### What p-values aren't

 Before we can get into analyzing data with computational tools, we first need to understand a few basics about probability and statistics.
-Let's take a totally fictitious example of fish.
+Perhaps nothing is used more frequently in statistics than the p-value, which is used to reject some null hypothesis.
+To examine the p-value, let's take a totally fictitious example of fish.
 Maybe we expect a particular species of fish to have evolved larger bodies in cold environments but not hot ones.
 We can start by looking at the distributions of weight between samples of fish caught in these two different environments.

 	cold_fish = rnorm(5000, mean=20.5, sd=5)
 	hot_fish = rnorm(5000, mean=20, sd=5)

 ![Weight Boxplots](https://github.com/briandconnelly/BEACONToolkit/raw/master/analysis/doc/figures/fake_boxplot.png)

-While this isn't really the analysis I would suggest, it appears there is no difference between environments.
-Perhaps a slight increase in weight in cold environments, but no more than a single kilogram.
-But, it turns out that if we do a simple t-test our p-value is very small, less than 0.001.
+Based on this overly-simplistic analysis, there appears to be no difference between environments.
+There may be a slight increase in weight in cold environments, but no more than a single kilogram.
+However, it turns out that if we do a simple t-test, our p-value is very small, less than 0.001.

 	t.test(a,b)

 	#output
 	t = 4.0446, df = 9997.997, p-value = 5.281e-05

-The point I'm trying to illustrate here is that p-values, while often important for publication, tell you very little about what is actually important.
+The point of this example is to demonstrate that p-values, which are often considered an absolute must for presenting results, can reveal very little about what is actually important.
 In this case, the p-value is so small because we have so many samples.
 The slight difference is real and the p-value reflects that, but less than one kilogram difference has no biological meaning.
 Instead of thinking primarily about p-values, you should think about effect sizes and what they mean for your hypotheses.

 ### What p-values are

 So what does a p-value tell you then?
-The p-value is simply the probability of observing as extreme data under the null hypothesis.
-The null hypothesis usually ends up being that the slope is 0, or the mean is 0, or the difference between two samples is 0.
-We can demonstrate what exactly that means by computing the p-value of a sample, with the null hypothesis that the true mean is equal to zero, by resampling our data over and over again and counting the number of times we observe a mean less than or equal to zero.
-This technique is called bootstrapping and sometimes more generally resampling.
+The p-value is simply the probability of observing data as extreme as those seen in your data set under the null hypothesis.
+The null hypothesis usually ends up being that the slope is 0, the mean is 0, or the difference between two samples is 0.
+We can demonstrate what exactly that means by computing the p-value of a sample, with the null hypothesis that the true mean is equal to zero, by resampling our data over and over and counting the number of times we observe a mean less than or equal to zero.
+This technique is called *bootstrapping* or sometimes, more generally, *resampling*.

 ![New Fake Distribution](https://github.com/briandconnelly/BEACONToolkit/raw/master/analysis/doc/figures/fake_hist.png)